 There is actually no existing evidence of where the idea of the plot of Swan Lake came from, or what inspired its writer.
 The most accepted theory is that the content if the ballet is based on a Russian or German folktale.

 Some contemporaries of Tchaikovsky recalled the composer becoming fascinated by the life story of Bavarian King Ludwig II, who had supposedly been called The Swan King and died under mysterious circumstances by drowning himself in a lake.
 This likely served as Tchaikovsky’s main inspiration for his lead character Odette, Prince Siegfried.

 Tchaikovsky was not overly enthusiastic about ballet music when he was commissioned to compose Swan Lake by Vladimir Petrovich Begichev, director of the Moscow Imperial Theatre.

 However, through his study of composers such as Leo Delibes and Adolphe Adam, Tchaikovsky grew to appreciate and admire the music.
-His newfound enthusiasm resulted in Tchaikovsky completing the ballet within the year.
+His newfound enthusiasm resulted in him completing the ballet within just one year.